WSU-CDSC/Documentation/DV-Transfers.md

 # Camera Setup

-To connect the player/camera to the comptuer you will use the 'DV Out' port (example picture below) on the camera and connect it via the Firewire to Thunderbolt adapter.
+To connect the player/camera to the computer you will use the 'DV Out' port (example picture below) on the camera and connect it via the FireWire to Thunderbolt adapter.
 This enables the computer to control the player and capture the contents of the tape as data rather than as analog video.

 ![DV Port](Resources/DV_Port.jpg)

 Link to Manual for [CDSC Camera](https://www.sony.co.uk/electronics/support/res/manuals/3061/30615081M.pdf)

 # Transferring with AVCVideoCap (Suggested method)

-# Transferring with Premiere
+# Transferring with Premiere (Non-preferred Method)

+Premier is capable of capturing data from DV tapes, but is not the preferred method due to its tendency to drop frames when it encounters a problem segment.
+If there are no problem segments, and Premier is able to capture a tape as a single file then that file may be considered preservation quality.
+It is, however, available within the Libraries using existing infrastructure so instructions are being included.
 ![New Project](Resources/NewProject.png)

 ![Capture Menu](Resources/CaptureMenu.png)